TrungHoaNguyen/Time-Keeping-System/README.md

-This project uses C language
+This project uses C language.

-Document is in PowerPoint file
+Document is in PowerPoint file.